 Even before the coronavirus was impacting our physical work environment, the number of telecommuters had been steadily ticking up.
 According to Global Workplace Analytics, telecommuting has grown 173% since 2005, with 4.7 million people now working at least part time from home.

-Below are 10 tips for establishing an efficient, productive, and sustainable home office set-up.
+Working from home during a global pandemic adds an increased amount of pressure and strain beyond typical remote work environments, and leaders should take this into consideration and adjust their expectations of employees and of themselves accordingly.
+While we know these recommendations might not be feasible for all, below are 10 tips for establishing an efficient, productive, and sustainable home office setup.
 Whether you’re in this situation temporarily or for the long haul, we hope this working from home advice will help you adjust and stay productive.

 1. Set a schedule.

 When you go into an office every day, you typically adhere to a routine with fairly consistent start and end times.
 Those lines are blurred when you work from home.
 No one is paying attention to your arrival or departure times, so there’s less accountability.
 For some, this may make it hard to stay on track.
+The challenge is compounded when you add in new responsibilities the coronavirus pandemic has introduced, such as homeschooling or grocery shopping for high-risk family members.
 For others who already maintain long hours to accommodate heavy workloads, the lack of a schedule can make it even harder to maintain work-life balance.

 Before you establish a start time, think about your morning routine.
 Allow plenty of time for the things you do to get your day off to a good start, such as eating breakfast, walking the dog, or taking a shower.
 Consider your evening routine as well.
+Make sure you make time for wellness throughout your day.
 After discussing your proposed schedule with your family or roommates, share it with your colleagues so they’ll know when they can expect you to be responsive to questions and available for meetings.

 2. Get dressed.